michaeltd/dots/README.md

     The means to migrate my .dots in new systems.

-    Why would anyone (other than me) even consider running something like this, is well beyond me.
     <p style="color:red;">Do not attempt to run this script unless you are fully aware of the ramifications of the situation you put your self into.<br />Run it at your own risk!</p>

 * Some WM's